 The Office for Conflict Resolution will make an audio recording of the peer hearing and will maintain a file of pertinent documents.

 - The Hearing Panel Prepares a Written Decision.
 After the hearing, the panel will prepare a written decision, including a statement of the issues, contentions of the parties, findings of fact, opinion and award, if any.
-The decision will be sufficiently detailed to assist the Senior Vice President for Academic Affairs and Provost in reaching a final University decision.
+The decision will be sufficiently detailed to assist the Executive Vice President and Provost in reaching a final University decision.
 A majority of two panelists is required to reach a decision.
 A dissenting panelist may submit a written dissent.
-The panel's decision will be issued within one month of the conclusion of the hearing, and will be promptly distributed by the Office for Conflict Resolution to the parties and to the Senior Vice President for Academic Affairs and Provost.
+The panel's decision will be issued within one month of the conclusion of the hearing, and will be promptly distributed by the Office for Conflict Resolution to the parties and to the Executive Vice President and Provost.

 - Certain Remedies are Available.
 If the petitioner is successful, non-financial remedies may be appropriate, such as modification or removal of discipline letters or granting benefits previously withheld.
 Financial remedies are limited to back pay, benefits actually lost, and reinstatement.
 The panel may not recommend pain and suffering and emotional damages, attorneys' fees, punitive damages or penalties.
 Panels do not have authority to recommend disciplinary action against an employee.

-B. Final University Decision by the Senior Vice President for Academic Affairs and Provost
+B. Final University Decision by the Executive Vice President and Provost

-- The Office for Conflict Resolution Forwards the Panel Decision to the Senior Vice President for Academic Affairs and Provost.
-The Office for Conflict Resolution will send to the Senior Vice President for Academic Affairs and Provost copies of the petition, response, panel decision, and exhibits submitted to the panel.
-The Senior Vice President for Academic Affairs and Provost may review any other parts of the hearing record and may discuss the panel decision with the hearing officer and the panelists.
+- The Office for Conflict Resolution Forwards the Panel Decision to the Executive Vice President and Provost.
+The Office for Conflict Resolution will send to the Executive Vice President and Provost copies of the petition, response, panel decision, and exhibits submitted to the panel.
+The Executive Vice President and Provost may review any other parts of the hearing record and may discuss the panel decision with the hearing officer and the panelists.

-- The Senior Vice President for Academic Affairs and Provost Submits a Final University Decision.
-Within two weeks of the receipt of the panel report, the Senior Vice President for Academic Affairs and Provost will issue his or her decision to the Office for Conflict Resolution.
-The Senior Vice President for Academic Affairs and Provost has full discretion to accept, modify, or reject the panel decision.
-If the Senior Vice President for Academic Affairs and Provost modifies or rejects the panel's decision, the Senior Vice President for Academic Affairs and Provost must state in writing the reasons why.
-The Office for Conflict Resolution will distribute the decision of the Senior Vice President for Academic Affairs and Provost to the petitioner and the respondent.
+- The Executive Vice President and Provost Submits a Final University Decision.
+Within two weeks of the receipt of the panel report, the Executive Vice President and Provost will issue the EVPP's decision to the Office for Conflict Resolution.
+The Executive Vice President and Provost has full discretion to accept, modify, or reject the panel decision.
+If the Executive Vice President and Provost modifies or rejects the panel's decision, the Executive Vice President and Provost must state in writing the reasons why.
+The Office for Conflict Resolution will distribute the decision of the Executive Vice President and Provost to the petitioner and the respondent.

 - The Petitioner Submits Written Notice.
-A written notice of request for arbitration must be submitted to the Office for Conflict Resolution within two weeks of petitioner's receipt of the decision of the Senior Vice President for Academic Affairs and Provost.
+A written notice of request for arbitration must be submitted to the Office for Conflict Resolution within two weeks of petitioner's receipt of the decision of the Executive Vice President and Provost.

 - The Petitioner Signs a Waiver and Release.
 To proceed with arbitration, the petitioner must sign a waiver and release of all rights to pursue substantially the same claim in any other forum, including the right to seek certiorari review at the Court of Appeals.
 The arbitration decision is final and binding.